 North County San Diego Hiking Trails

-Potato Chip Rock hiking trail at Mt.
+Hiking the trail at Mt.
 Woodson will get your heart pumping.
+Because much of it is at an incline.
 This trail has a couple different starting points, one is longer and the other is shorter but steeper.
 A popular spot on the trail is at a thin rock layer that looks like a potato chip.
 Distance at highway 67 trail head is 4.1 miles; the other trail head at Lake Poway is 7.3 miles round trip.

-Helpful Tip: You may want to travel in a 4×4 vehicle, jeep, or truck that sits a little higher to drive on some of these very bumpy dirt roads prior to reaching this trail head.
+Helpful Tip: You may want to travel in a 4×4 vehicle, jeep, or truck that sits a little higher because you’ll need it to drive on these very bumpy dirt roads prior to reaching this trail head.